Table of Contents

-Remember that one Facebook ad comment you missed that led to a PR crisis?
-Or the many sales opportunities you didn’t see in time – because you weren’t tracking your ad comments?
-Here’s how to fix that and make it as easy as possible, without overburdening your moderation team.
+Remember that one Facebook ad comment you missed because your Facebook ads moderation wasn’t fast enough—and it snowballed into a PR crisis?
+Or the many sales opportunities you didn’t see in time because no one was tracking your ad comments?
+Here’s how to fix that and make moderation easy, without overburdening your team.

 Why manage comments under your Facebook ads